-10 Do you currently serve as a member of the board of any public charter school?
-11 Do you currently serve as a public official?
-12 Have you, your spouse, or any member of your immediate family applied to establish or participated in the establishment of a charter school?
-13 To the best of your knowledge, are there situations not described above that may give the appearance of a conflict of interest between you and the proposed charter school, or which would make it difficult for your to discharge your duties or exercise your judgment independently on behalf of the proposed charter school?
+Did you or your spouse provide any start-up funds to the proposed charter school?
+Did or do you or your spouse, or other member of your immediate family, have ownership interest, directly or indirectly, in any corporation, partnership, association or other legal entity that would answer "yes" to any of the questions 1-7?
+Does any other board, group or corporation believe it has a right to control or have input on votes you will cast as a founding member or member of the Board of Trustees?
+Do you currently serve as a member of the board of any public charter school?
+Do you currently serve as a public official?
+Have you, your spouse, or any member of your immediate family applied to establish or participated in the establishment of a charter school?
+To the best of your knowledge, are there situations not described above that may give the appearance of a conflict of interest between you and the proposed charter school, or which would make it difficult for your to discharge your duties or exercise your judgment independently on behalf of the proposed charter school?